Man charged following fatal Hayes crash in which three teens died

 A man has been charged and another arrested following the death of three teenagers in Hayes on Friday night (January 26).

-The teenagers, named by police as Harry Louis Rice, 17, George Toby Wilkinson, 16 and Josh Mcgunniess, 16, died following a collision with a black Audi A5 in Shepiston Lane at around 8.41pm on Friday.
+The teenagers, named by police as Harry Louis Rice, 17, George Toby Wilkinson, 16 and Josh McGuinness, 16, died following a collision with a black Audi A5 in Shepiston Lane at around 8.41pm on Friday.

 Despite the efforts of emergency services all three boys were pronounced dead at the scene.